What is the Manipulus florum?

 Current Status of the Online Edition and Pending Developments

 Over the five years following the completion of the online edition in Summer 2013, improvements and corrections were made on an ad hoc basis, but since September 2018 a systematic revision of the edition has been underway, and the finalized PDF documents for the apparatus files (see below) are being converted to full Open Access.
-As of 26 July 2019, the first 87 lemmata, from Abstinencia to Fauor (2072 entries), have been revised and their PDF apparatus files are no longer protected from printing and downloading.
+As of August 2024, the first 120 lemmata, from Abstinencia to Ipocrisis (2737 entries), have been revised and their PDF apparatus files are no longer protected from printing and downloading.
 Until this revision project is completed, scholars are invited to contact the editor for full access to any PDF apparatus documents that have not yet been revised and converted to full Open Access.

 History of the Electronic Manipulus florum Project